escamil - Hugo deployed website

 Forming the Tamales

-Cut (24) 8-10 inch pieces of string, layer masa mixture and pork into corn husk.
-Mixture is roughly 1/4cup masa, spread into ~4inch square, leaving 1.5 inch border from top/bottom and 3/4 inch along sides (larger husks will have more room).
-Spoon about 1.5 tbs of filling in the center.
-Fold top/bottom sides and of husks together, forming masa around filling, secure by loosely tying string around the top.
+Cut (24) 8-10 inch pieces of string.
+Lay out corn husk with tapering edge toward you.
+Spread about 1.4 cup of the batter into a 4 inch square, leaving space on all sides with masa.
+Spoon about 1 1/2 tbl of filling down the center.
+Pick up the two long sides of the corn husk and bring them together (causing the batter to surround the filling).
+Secure by loosely tying string around the top.
 As they’re made, stand tamales on their folded bottoms in prepared steamer.
 Don’t tie too tightly, or pack them too closely — they will expand when steaming.

 Steaming and Serving